upohl/eloquent/README.md

 ## Installing the tools for Eloquent

-Eloquent is a plug-in for Eclipse Neon.3 and Oxgen.
+Eloquent is a plug-in for Eclipse Neon.3 and Oxygen.
 We develop and test it under Eclipse installations for Windows 7, 10 and Linux;

 ### Java
 * For installing Eloquent, you need a Java Runtime Environment (JRE) or Java Development Kit (JDK) on your machine.
 We recommend using the latest version of Java 8 provided by Oracle.